eclipse-scout/scout.sdk/README.md

 Downloads
 ---------

-The content of this repository is build on the Eclipse infrastructure and the different versions are available on several [P2 Update Sites] [2].
+The content of this repository is built on the Eclipse infrastructure and the different versions are available on several [P2 Update Sites] [2].

-The easiest way to start with Eclipse Scout is to download _Eclipse for Scout Developers Eclipse for Scout Developers_ on the [Eclipse downloads page] [3].
+The easiest way to start with Eclipse Scout is to download _Eclipse for Scout Developers_ on the [Eclipse downloads page] [3].

 Documentation & Links